imperialwool/Kade-Engine-Plus/BUILDING.md

 	 - `haxelib install actuate`
 	 - `haxelib git extension-webm https://github.com/GrowtopiaFli/extension-webm`
 	 - `lime rebuild extension-webm windows`

+If game suddenly wants from you 'random', install it by typing `haxelib install random` or just update project.xml to last version.
 ### Windows-only dependencies (only for building *to* Windows.
 Building html5 on Windows does not require this)
 If you are planning to build for Windows, you also need to install **Visual Studio Code 2019**.
 While installing it, *don't click on any of the options to install workloads*.
 Instead, go to the **individual components** tab and choose the following:
 -   MSVC v142 - VS 2019 C++ x64/x86 build tools